-Expanding the S.I.T. model gives greater insight into setting priorities.
+Expanding the S.I.T. model gives greater insight.

 Over a number of months, we have been looking into what the key priorities to organisations are.
 We began this process by initially evaluating what they believe to be their most important priority: Strategy, Identity or Technology.

 From the exercise we undertook, using a sample of 73 organisations, we saw two-thirds of respondents were looking to focus on their Strategy and formulate a robust plan.
 When asked to choose, 25% were looking at building on their Identity, whilst only a handful of respondents were looking at deploying Technology as their immediate priority.

 In this particular exercise, they could only choose between the three options.
 We would naturally expect to see organisations looking to grow and/or generate a stronger reach, therefore they would be likely to select Strategy as their first choice.

 The interesting part of this exercise was when the participants were given the choice of nine further options: Content, Communication, Growth, Culture, Storytelling, Visualisation, Innovation, Experiences and Analytics.

 We asked the businesses to select three out of the above nine choices.
 They were asked to do this within the context of their first selection in mind: Strategy, Identity or Technology.